 However, in 2019 there are new ways in which you can invest in

-to investing in real estate that might be easier on your
+new ways to investing in real estate, a little easier on your

 Purchase a Rental Property

-property set up with high rents, but low payments and taxes.
-(Image source:
+an established property setup with high rents, but low payments

 Real Estate Investment Trusts (REIT)